Mapping Needs to GCP Services

 Cloud Spanner also automatically replicates data within a region, so it’s highly available out of the box, and unlike Cloud SQL, it doesn’t need a failover replica, which is a less available solution.

 In summary, if a NoSQL database is sufficient for your application, then Cloud Datastore is your best choice for storing stateful data.
-If you need to use a relational database, then either use Cloud SQL, and set it up with a failover replica, or use Cloud Spanner for higher availability, if you're willing to pay a higher price.
+If you need to use a relational database, then either use Cloud SQL and enable high availability or use Cloud Spanner for even higher availability if you’re willing to pay a higher price.

 And that’s it for this lesson.